Who we work with

 The Songwriter – The songwriter/copyright holder is the composer and lyricist of a piece of music.
 This can be one person or a group of people, all holding a percentage split of the copyright.

-The Master Rights Holder – A master rights holder is the person (or company) that owns the rights to a recording of a piece of music.
-The master rights holder is the person or company who funded the recording process of that particular song or album.
-If you’re a singed artist, your record label will own the rights to your recordings.
+If you’re a signed artist, your record label will own the rights to your recordings.
 Note that a master rights holder only owns the rights to the recording they funded.
 If you have two recordings of the same song, funded by different entities, both recordings will have separate rights holders.

 One Stop – A ‘one stop’ is a term used in the sync world for a person that owns both the songwriting and the master rights to a piece of music.
 One stops are easier to license due to the singular point of contact.

 Sync License – A synchronisation license allows for a piece of music to be used in conjunction with other media.
 This must always be obtained when wanting to license music for video or other media.
+Music

 Master Recording License – A master recording license gives the right to use a specific sound recording.
 This does not always need to be obtained.
 If only a sync license can be obtained, a cover recording can be created – this often makes the licensing cheaper.